ARKultur/naboo/README.md

 ### dev

+A simple `docker-compose up --build` should suffice.
+If it's not the case, please read the documentation below.

 To build and run a dev version, you will need to export the data present in `.env.dev`.
 I have a little function you can put in your `.bashrc` to export data to your environnemnt.
 Use it as a function or it will not work: